threedle/MeshUp/README.md

 - **Multi-target Deformations:** Simultaneously adapt regions of a mesh to different target concepts.
 - **Blended Score Distillation (BSD):** Leverage activations from multiple attention layers to guide mesh deformations.
-- **Local Control:** Use selectable vertices to precisely control where each concept is applied (To be released soon!)
+- **Local Control:** Use selectable vertices to precisely control where each concept is applied (To be within one week!)

 ## Tested Environment